s4ndm4ndev/petheartweb/FINAL_INTEGRATION_REVIEW.md

 - ✅ Content reviewed for tone consistency and caring messaging
 - ✅ Internal links and navigation functionality validated
 - ✅ Complete user journey tested from homepage through all pages
-- ✅ Pet Heart branding consistency verified throughout the site
+- ✅ Pet Heart Animal Clinic branding consistency verified throughout the site

 The Pet Heart Animal Clinic website is ready for deployment and successfully meets all requirements for a professional, caring, and user-friendly veterinary clinic website.